ovh/terraform-provider-ovh/website/docs/d/me_api_oauth2_client.markdown

 * `description` - OAuth2 client description.
 * `flow` - The OAuth2 flow to use. `AUTHORIZATION_CODE` or `CLIENT_CREDENTIALS` are supported at the moment.
 * `callback_urls` - List of callback urls when configuring the `AUTHORIZATION_CODE` flow.

+The `client_secret` attribute is not supported in the Data Source.
+If you need this attribute to be in the state, see how to import a `ovh_me_api_oauth2_client` resource instead.